 Chad joined the Cargill in 2010 as Culinary Manager after serving as Senior Research Chef for Givaudan Flavors and Fragrances.

-While it wasn't available when Chad attended, the CIA's Bachelor's in Culinary Science degree program is launching more CIA grads into research and development careers.
+While it wasn't available when Chad attended, the CIA's Bachelor's Degree in Culinary Science is launching more CIA grads into research and development careers.